Home › Forums › Welcome to The Walking Golfer Forum › Why Don't They Route 'Em Like Donald Ross Anymore?

-This topic contains 12 replies, has 8 voices, and was last updated by Tim Passalacqua 6 years ago.
+- This topic has 12 replies, 8 voices, and was last updated 6 years, 8 months ago by Tim Passalacqua.

 I have been fortunate in the last 6-7 years to play quite a few Donald Ross courses.
 And every time I walk off, I am thinking, “What a great course!
 Every hole was solid!
 No weak holes!
 Perfect routing!……..and a PERFECT WALK!”
 Donald Ross produced excellent courses and he is slowly becoming my favorite because he always seemed to maximize the given terrain, route great holes over that terrain, create an awesome course with an enjoyable walk.
 His green to tee transfers are the best I have ever seen.
 How many Donald Ross courses have you walked off a green and stumbled right onto the next tee?
 Or the short cut around the green slowly turned into a tee box?
 Not only does it make the walk more enjoyable and easier, it makes your round so much QUICKER!
 I have played a few C&C, Doak, Kidd, and Hanse courses.
 These gentlemen have been given better property and probably more freedom than most of their fellow architects.
 Also, they have created my favorite golf courses, but it seems that none of them consistently route their courses as tightly as Ross…..WHY?
 Everyone appreciates Mr. Ross’s routings and praises his genius.
 So why not emulate him more?
 What modern architect does as good a job as Ross?
 I will say that Old MacDonald is excellent….